contao/docs/docs/manual/performance/http-caching.en.md

 As with the irrelevant cookies, Contao internally maintains a list of irrelevant query parameters which you can override by maintaining the entire list of relevant query parameters that are used somewhere with the environment `QUERY_PARAMS_ALLOW_LIST`variable.

 In contrast to cookies, you usually have a much, much higher number of relevant query parameters, from `page`pagination to `token`registration confirmation.
-It is therefore unlikely that you will need to maintain this list manually, which is why you are more likely to `QUERY_PARAMS_REMOVE_FROM_DENY_LIST`use it if you still need a particular query parameter in your application.
+Maintaining this list manually is therefore a rather unlikely case, so if you need a certain query parameter in your application, you will probably `QUERY_PARAMS_REMOVE_FROM_DENY_LIST`use it anyway.

 #### `QUERY_PARAMS_REMOVE_FROM_DENY_LIST`